bengourley/module.js/readme.md

 <script src='app.js'></script>
 ```

 *NOTE*: for production, you should use a build step or some middleware to concatenate and minify the scripts.
-We use [compact](http://github.com/serby/compact).

 a.js: